Olin-DSA/DSA-18/datastructures/day01/README.md

 - Understand the need and implementation of dynamically sized arrays
 - Be able to analyze time complexities of actions preformed on arrays

+## Resources

+- Think Data Structures is available [here](http://greenteapress.com/thinkdast/thinkdast.pdf), or on the Google Drive.
+- If you're having trouble understanding the implementations or runtimes of your `MyArrayList` methods, read **3.1, 3.2, 3.3**.
+(Think Data Structures' `ArrayList` stores data of type `E`.
+In our implementation, our `ArrayList` stores data of type `Cow`.
+For the most part, in the functions you can simply replace `E` with `Cow`).
+- [This](https://www.unf.edu/~wkloster/3540/wiki_book2.pdf#page=20) PDF has a great 2-page explanation of amortized analysis.
+- Our slides on arraylists are [here](https://drive.google.com/open?id=1x8qdI2GksyVpM0_fHHGxJQPM5nlPsmSeHLth2OoBSwM)

 ## `MyArrayList`

 In this homework assignment, you are going to write your own implementation of an ArrayList.